Please feel free to comment on my review.

-I was delighted to have had this on my birthday as I was easily captivated into Chris Bidmead’s reading of this story.
-I listened to all 4 discs of the audio during the 2010 summer.
-When I was at the Swansea ‘Regenerations’ convention in 2010, I bought the novelization to read with the audiobook.
+I was delighted to have had the audiobook on my birthday, as I was easily captivated into Chris Bidmead’s reading of the story.
+I listened to the audiobook during the summer of 2010.
+When I was at the ‘Regenerations 2010’ convention in Swansea in September 2010, I purchased the novelization.

-This is Chris Bidmead’s show as he both wrote this story and reads it using his acting skills from being at RADA for this audiobook.
+This is Chris Bidmead’s show, as he both wrote the story and reads it using his acting skills from being at RADA for this audiobook.
 Chris knows the story inside and out.
-To hear him provide the voices for every character in this story is mesmerising and helps guide his ‘target’ audience – no pun intended.
+To hear him provide the voices for every character in the story is mesmerising and it helps guide his ‘target’ audience – no pun intended.

 One thing that I liked about the ‘Logopolis’ novelization is the dynamic dialogue and not having too many truncated scenes as they were extended.
-These included the Doctor attempting to drown the TARDIS in the Thames and the Doctor holding Adric back in the TARDIS within a TARDIS sequence.
+These included the Doctor attempting to drown the TARDIS in the Thames as well as the Doctor holding Adric back in the TARDIS within a TARDIS scene.

 I like how the characters are developed, including the companions.
 Adric’s more useful and less annoying; Tegan’s abrasive nature is explored as Bidmead strikes a balance and Nyssa’s inclusion is enhanced compared to the TV story, especially as she faces the Master and sees Traken destroyed.

 A notable scene that I liked is where Adric meets up with Nyssa when trying to find the Master.
 She reveals to Adric that she saw her father.
-I would have loved to have heard those bits of dialogue between Nyssa and Adric in the TV story and see how Sarah and Matthew would have played it out.
+I would’ve loved to have heard those pieces of dialogue between Nyssa and Adric in the TV story and see how Sarah and Matthew would have played them out.

-Chris utilises the use of mathematics to dramatic effect in this novel.
+Chris utilises the use of mathematics to dramatic effect in the novel.
 Maths is described in detail as a language and is an important element in the story and how it’s key to Logopolis’ existence.
-John Milton also gets referenced when describing the Master and also Heisenberg’s uncertainty principle.
+John Milton also gets referenced when describing the Master as well as Heisenberg’s uncertainty principle.